Clay-Ferguson/quantizr/QuantaAgent/README.md

 * Q: How does `Quanta Agent` compare to other `AI Coding Assistants` like Devin, Pythagora (GPT Pilot), and MetaGPT?
 * A: `Quanta Agent` allows a more targeted and specific analysis on your software project than the other tools, which results in less API token consumption and therefore lowers Cloud API costs.
 This is because `Quanta Agent` will only be able to see the parts of your code that you're referencing in your prompt, and it will only try to make modifications in those areas of the code.
 So not only is `Quanta Agent` very cheap due to using fewer API tokens, but you will also get the best possible results from LLMs by keeping your prompts down to where they contain only the relevant parts of your codebase.
 That is, smaller shorter prompts always give the best results.

-# Output Log Files

-Every time you run an LLM query the full prompt, system prompt, and answer will be automatically saved into a new log file in the `data` folder.

-Example log files can be found in this project's [Data Folder](/data)

 # Background and Inspiration